 Enjoying Falafel Recipes in the Mediterranean and Middle East

 I travel in the Mediterranean quite a bit, and falafel is my favorite on-the-go street food in this region.
-It is popular in many countries, including Egypt, Syria, and Lebanon.
-It can also be found in Greece and Turkey.
+It is popular in many countries, including Egypt, Syria, Lebanon, Greece, and Turkey.
 And in Israel it has become ubiquitous, found in nearly every neighborhood.
 Ask any Israeli, and they’re sure to have a favorite falafel stand or restaurant.

 On one of my first trips to Israel, our friends took us to Mana Mana Falafel in Tel Aviv.
 It was one of my very first experiences with Israeli falafel.
 Three generations ran the place — a grandfather, father, and son.